osgeo-oceania/foss4g-sotm-oceania-2020/hubs/hobart/index.md

 ## Draft Schedule

-We have a Draft schedule preapred for the day!
+We have a Draft schedule prepared for the day!
 All times are in AEST

 | Time          | Event        |
 | :---------    | :----------  |